Home » Read & Learn » WordPress » WordPress How To: Website Image Tips

 .SVG (Scalable Vector Graphic) is used primarily for user interface elements, icons, diagrams, etc., that must be drawn accurately at different sizes.

-.WEBP stands for Web Picture format and is increasingly supported and worth a look.
+.WEBP stands for Web Picture format and is increasingly supported, making it worth a look.
 WebP offers much better compression than PNG or JPEG, supporting higher color depths, animated frames, and transparency.

-Photos/graphic file sizes are a huge factor in how fast your site loads.
+Photo and graphic file sizes are a significant factor in determining how quickly your site loads.
 Therefore, your primary goal should be to have the best-looking graphics with the smallest file size.

-You can play around to find the format that offers the best-looking image (JPG vs. PNG, for example) with the smallest file size.
+You can experiment to find the format that produces the best-looking image (e.g., JPG vs. PNG) with the smallest file size.
 In addition, graphic programs allow you to set the level of resolution quality — which, of course, will increase or decrease the file size.

 Pro Tip: Check out Adobe’s Free Image Background Remover.